fablabbcn/fablabbcn-legacy-web/_posts/news-post/docmakingsense.md

 teaserlatest: blog_loop_latest/docsmartcitizen/docsmall.jpg
 teaserlist: blog_loop_latest/docsmartcitizen/docsmall.jpg
 title: Citizen Science Revolution
 meta: "Can a low cost sensor change the reality of a city?
 And dozens of them?
-Making Sense team is proud to present you the documentary Citizen Science Revolution, empowering citizens."
+Making Sense team is proud to present you the documentary Citizen Science Revolution, nobody can stop the Citizen Science Revolution."
 author: Marco Sanalitro
 date: 18/05/2018
 category: news